Winter Fun in Beijing⛄ LTL’s Top 9 Recommendations to Keep You Warm and Entertained

-But we’re here to tell you to layer up, grab your Canada goose jacket and fur lined mittens and embrace the cold!
+But we’re here to tell you to layer up, grab your puffer jacket and mittens and embrace the cold!
 Beijing is such a huge and thriving city that there is plenty of winter fun, both inside and out.

 So we’ve put together our list of favourite things to do or see in Beijing winter and we’re sure that at least one of them will be able to tempt you out into the cold.

 Winter in Beijing #1 – Visit Longqing Gorge Ice Festival

 Winter in Beijing #2 – Have a Go at Outdoor Ice Skating